Country Club vs. Golf Club: What’s the Difference?

 These clubs are typically smaller and more intimate, usually have more adults than growing children and have limited facilities for tennis, fitness and spas.

 And the golf experience is the center of it all.
 There is usually an extensive caddie program and with a much smaller number of players tee times are usually not required.

 One interesting note about both types of clubs is the fact that each club develops it’s own personality.
 This is a result of residents encouraging friends to move there so each club usually draws from certain select areas of the country.
 Jonathan’s Landing has many Connecticut residents while Admirals Cove has a heavy concentration of members from New York and the surrounding area.

 So, when picking out a club it is important to find the one where you and your family will fit in best.
 And the clubs want you to “belong”.

 Therefore, they will invite you to play a round of golf or some tennis and certainly join them for a meal in the clubhouse.
 If you have special concerns they will arrange for you to talk with someone who handles this specific need.

 Jonathan’s Landing has a buffet dinner on Wednesday nights.
 So, when considering a membership they will invite you to come Wednesday and they will see that other folks from your part of the country sit at your table.

 If you are considering a local club, either golf or country, call me directly at 561-762-4073 and let’s talk about which might be best suited for you.
 Unlike most agents, I have lived here 25 years and been in all these clubs and know them well.

 Got a question?
 Use the form below.
-And be sure to subscribe before you leave and be sure to visit My You Tube Channel where I have about 350 videos on the local real estate market and our lifestyle.
+And be sure to subscribe before you leave and be sure to visit My You Tube Channel where I have over 400 videos on the Coastal Florida real estate market and our lifestyle.